RanXom/winix/README.md

    - Fill in a clear description of your changes.
 8. **Respond to Reviews**
    - Address feedback and make necessary updates.

+ Most importantly, create a upstream to the main branch of the repo, and pull all the changes as soon as the main branch updates.
+If any PR causes any wrong change in any other part, than what was pushed, it will be immediately revoked and no further points will be given.

 ### Code Style & Standards